Psalms For Life

 leaving darkness as my only friend.

-Darkness pervades this entire psalm.
-In fact, it is the only lament in the Psalter that holds out not even a glimmer of hope.
-The psalm is full of descriptors of Sheol, the dark afterlife realm whose inhabitants were believed to be bereft of God’s care, unable to experience any stimuli.
-One name for it was Abaddon, a place of utter ruin.
+Darkness pervades this psalm.
+In fact, it’s the only lament in the Psalter that doesn’t hold out even a glimmer of hope.
+The psalm is full of descriptions of Sheol, the dark afterlife realm whose inhabitants were said to be bereft of God’s care, unable to experience any stimuli.
+Sheol was also called Abaddon, a place of utter ruin.
 But the very fact that Heman keeps on calling YHWH “the God who rescues” him and praying to him makes the psalm an act of hope and faith in the midst of the darkness.

 Heman may wrestle chronic illness, but his poetic language could equally describe a whole range of dire situations beyond illness.
-This lets his prayer speak for many more than just the chronically ill.
+Thus, his prayer speaks for many more than just the chronically ill.

 This psalm gives us three wonderful gifts: a model for coupling patient waiting with impatient praying, words to articulate our deepest pain and grief to God, and a license to do so without the least positive spin or cosmetic touch-up.
 Heman holds God alone responsible for his suffering.
 And since God already knows what Heman thinks, he doesn’t want Heman to pretend otherwise out of politeness.
 Prayer helps us only as we truly open our hearts to the God who is big enough to handle our honesty, however bitter.

-Alluding to Israel’s captivity in Egypt, Heman speaks of his misery in captivity, but without any of the unfailing love and miracles God showed his people then.
+Alluding to Israel’s captivity in Egypt, Heman speaks of his misery in captivity, but bereft of the unfailing love and miracles God showed his people in the Exodus.
 Clearly, God is no quick fix.
 Friendless, yet God-haunted, Heman feels like he’s drowning, suffering the very terrors God inflicted on Pharaoh.
 But despite Heman’s bluntness, he doesn’t stop praying—perhaps because he has nowhere else to turn.
-Though still in the dark when he ends his complaint, he holds onto God, earnestly hoping God will end his anguish and alienation.
+Though still in the dark when he ends his complaint, he holds onto God, earnestly asking God to end his anguish and alienation.

-Abandoned by your friends, Jesus, you remained faithful even when your faithfulness led to the anguish and God-forsakenness of the cross.
+Abandoned by all your friends, Jesus, you remained faithful even when your faithfulness led to the anguish and godforsakenness of the cross.
 Help me to cling to you even when I feel abandoned.
 Help me to be as honest as Heman here—for the honor of your name.
 Amen.

 In your free moments today, pray these words: